 (11 May 1771 – 22 May 1825) Bouboulina was a Greek naval commander, a true heroine of the War of Independence.
 She was born in a prison in Constantinople, but her origins were from the Arvanite community of the island of Hydra.
 She was the daughter of a captain from Hydra.
 Boubloulina married twice, first to Dimitrios Yiannouzas and later to the wealthy ship owner and captain Dimitrios Bouboulis, taking his surname.

-On March 13, 1821 Bouboulina raised on the mast of her ship her own Greek flag, based on the flag of the Comnenus dynasty of Byzantine emperors.
+On March 13, 1821 Bouboulina raised her own Greek flag raised on the mast of her ship, based on the flag of the Comnenus dynasty of Byzantine emperors.
 Bouboulina sailed with eight ships to Nafplio and began a naval blockade.
 Later she took part in the naval blockade and capture of Monemvasia and Pylos.

 Bouboulina arrived at Tripolis in time to witness its fall on Sept.
 11, 1821 and to meet general Theodoros Kolokotronis.
-Their children, Eleni Boubouli and Panos Kolokotronis, later married.
-During the ensuing defeat of the Ottoman garrison, Bouboulina saved most of the female members of the Sultan’s household.
+Two of their children, Eleni Boubouli and Panos Kolokotronis, later married.
+During the ensuing defeat of the Ottoman garrison, Bouboulina saved and freed most of the female members of the Sultan’s household.